LiamMorrow/LiftLog/Docs/RemoteBackup.md

 ## Setting up the app

-Within the LiftLog app, navigate to `Settings -> Backup and Restore -> Automatic Remote Backup`.
+Within the LiftLog app, navigate to `Settings -> Export, Backup, and Restore -> Automatic Remote Backup`.
 On this screen, two values can be set:

 ```
 Endpoint - Required.
 This is the https endpoint which will receive the backups